jgomezselles/kubecon24-kepler-knative/README.md

 ## Next
 * Change to K8s job
 * Deploy mock as server
+* Find the best way to deploy the mock with a LoadBalancer in http/2

 ## Fix
 * Fix service monitor in the otel collector